-The Phoenix Theatre and the Black Theatre Troupe bring the Scottsboro Boys to the Phoenix stage in the Tony nominated musical,
+The Phoenix Theatre and Black Theatre Troupe bring the Scottsboro Boys to the Phoenix stage in the Tony nominated musical,

 In collaboration, the Center for the Study of Race and Democracy (CSRD) is embarking on a powerful series of community engagement programs around "The Scottsboro Boys."
 To learn more about the "The Scottsboro Boys: Inspiring Community Hope and Understanding" program series, click on the next tab.

 For more about the the Scottsboro Boys and the show "The Scottsboro Boys," see below.
 For tickets, visit Phoenix Theatre.

 The Scottsboro Boys were nine African-American teenagers, as young as 13, accused in Alabama of raping two white American women on a train in 1931.
 The landmark set of legal cases from this incident dealt with racism and the right to a fair trial.
 The cases included a lynch mob before the suspects had been indicted, a frame-up, all-white juries, rushed trials, and disruptive mobs.
 It is frequently cited as an example of overall miscarriage of justice in the United States legal system.
 On November 21, 2013, Alabama's parole board voted to grant posthumous pardons to the three Scottsboro Boys who had not already been pardoned or had their convictions overturned.